swax/NAISYS/docs/010-hub-security.md

-# Hub Security: Access Key Authentication
+# Hub Security: Per-Host Access Keys

 ## Goal

-Make self-hosted hubs secure with zero manual secret setup.
-An auto-generated access key authenticates clients; TLS is delegated to a reverse proxy.

-## Problem

-The hub originally used plain HTTP with a manually configured `HUB_ACCESS_KEY` shared secret.
-Two issues:

-1. **No encryption** — traffic between hub and clients (NAISYS instances, Supervisor) was cleartext, including auth tokens and agent data.
-2. **Manual key management** — the admin had to invent a secret and copy it to every machine's `.env`.
+Each NAISYS instance authenticates to the hub with a key that identifies a specific host row in the DB.
+There is no global shared secret; rotating one host's key only affects that host.
+TLS is delegated to a reverse proxy.

 ## Design

 ### Division of responsibility

 - **Transport encryption** → reverse proxy (nginx, Caddy, Cloudflare, ngrok, etc.).
 The hub listens on plain HTTP bound to `0.0.0.0`; the proxy terminates TLS in front of it.
-- **Client authentication** → hub access key, checked in the Socket.IO auth middleware.
+- **Client identity + authentication** → per-host access key, hashed in the `hosts` table and checked in the Socket.IO auth middleware.
 - **Per-user authorization** (attachment upload/download, REST endpoints) → per-user API keys sent as `Authorization: Bearer <key>`.
 Two flavors — external (supervisor/ERP, user-managed) and internal (hub runtime keys, hub-minted) — both stored hashed.
 See [Per-user API keys](#per-user-api-keys).

-This keeps the hub implementation simple and lets operators use whatever TLS setup they already trust (Let's Encrypt via Caddy, a managed tunnel, an internal CA, etc.) instead of a self-signed fingerprint-pinning scheme.
+This keeps the hub implementation simple and lets operators use whatever TLS setup they already trust (Let's Encrypt via Caddy, a managed tunnel, an internal CA, etc.).

 ### Access key format

-A single random secret: 32 bytes of `crypto.randomBytes` hex-encoded to 64 characters.
+A single random secret per host: 32 bytes of `crypto.randomBytes` hex-encoded to 64 characters.
 No structure, no prefix, no embedded identifier.

-Stored at `NAISYS_FOLDER/cert/hub-access-key` with mode `0o600`.
-On first startup the hub generates it; on subsequent startups it reads the existing file.

-The path still uses `cert/` for historical reasons (it previously held TLS material too).
+Storage:

+- **DB**: `hosts.access_key_hash` holds `sha256(plaintext)` (hex).
+The column is `@unique` so auth is a single indexed lookup.
+- **Plaintext**: never persisted by the hub.
+Shown once in the supervisor UI at create/rotate time.
+The operator copies it into the NAISYS client's `HOST_ACCESS_KEY` env var.

+A plain SHA-256 (not bcrypt/scrypt) is fine because the input is already 256 bits of entropy — there's no password to brute-force, so a slow KDF would buy nothing.

-### Access key resolution on clients
+### How keys reach clients

-Clients resolve the access key via `resolveHubAccessKey()` in `@naisys/common-node`:

-1. `process.env.HUB_ACCESS_KEY` if set (standalone/multi-machine mode)
-2. Otherwise fall back to reading `NAISYS_FOLDER/cert/hub-access-key` (integrated mode, where the hub and client share a data folder)

-The key is re-read on every connection attempt so that a rotated key is picked up on the next reconnect without restarting the client.
+There are three host shapes, each with its own provisioning path.

+**1. Remote NAISYS client** (`naisys --hub=https://…`)

+The standard case.
+The operator:

+1. Opens the supervisor → Hosts → **Add Host**, enters a name, clicks Create.
+2. Copies the plaintext key shown in the one-time modal (or copies the `HOST_ACCESS_KEY=…` snippet directly).
+3. Pastes it into the NAISYS machine's `.env`.
+4. Starts NAISYS — the client sends the key in the handshake, the hub hashes it, matches `hosts.access_key_hash`, attaches the socket to that host.

+If a host needs a new key (suspected leak, machine handoff), the supervisor's host detail page exposes a **Rotate** action that generates a fresh key, replaces the hash, and shows the new plaintext once.
+The previous key stops authenticating immediately.

+**2. Integrated NAISYS** (`naisys --integrated-hub`)

+The hub and a NAISYS client share a process, so the client needs a key but the operator usually doesn't want to babysit one. `bootstrapIntegratedNaisysHost` runs inside `startHub` (only when `startupType === "hosted"`) and:

+1. Resolves the hostname (`NAISYS_HOSTNAME` env, falling back to `os.hostname()`).
+2. Resolves the plaintext key in order: `process.env.HOST_ACCESS_KEY` → `NAISYS_FOLDER/cert/integrated-naisys-access-key` → freshly generated and cached to that file (mode `0o600`).
+3. Sets `process.env.HOST_ACCESS_KEY` so the in-process hub-client picks it up via `resolveHostAccessKey()`.
+4. Ensures a `hosts` row exists for that hostname with `access_key_hash = sha256(plaintext)` (creates if missing, reconciles if drifted).

+Net effect: first run silently generates and caches a key; later runs reuse it; setting the env var explicitly always wins.

+**3. Supervisor's own hub-client**

+The supervisor is also a hub-client (it subscribes to log/mail/cost push events).
+Its bootstrap mirrors the integrated path but is cleaner — there's no env var because the supervisor isn't user-configurable as a host. `bootstrapSupervisorHost` runs inside `bootstrapSupervisor`:

+1. Cached plaintext lives at `NAISYS_FOLDER/cert/integrated-supervisor-access-key`.
+2. If the file exists and its hash matches `hosts.access_key_hash` for the `SUPERVISOR` host, short-circuit.
+3. Otherwise generate a fresh key, write the file, upsert the `SUPERVISOR` row with `host_type = supervisor` and the new hash.

+The hash check on the short-circuit means a DB restore that doesn't restore the cert file (or vice versa) regenerates rather than failing handshake silently.

 ### Authentication middleware

-The hub's Socket.IO middleware (`apps/hub/src/services/naisysServer.ts`) validates `socket.handshake.auth.hubAccessKey` against the hub's current access key.
-Mismatch → connection rejected with error code `invalid_access_key`.
-Missing `hostName` → `missing_host_name`.
-Registration failure → `registration_failed`.

-The middleware also records `hostType` (`naisys` or `supervisor`), `machineId`, `instanceId`, `processStartedAt`, and `clientVersion` on `socket.data` for downstream services.
-If a newer process for the same host reconnects, the older connection is superseded; an older process trying to reclaim a host is rejected with `superseded_by_newer_instance`.
+`apps/hub/src/server/naisysServer.ts` handles every incoming socket:

+1. Pull `accessKey`, `instanceId`, `startedAt`, `clientVersion`, `environment` off `socket.handshake.auth`.
+2. Reject with `invalid_access_key` (non-fatal) if `accessKey` is missing.
+3. Call `hostRegistrar.resolveByAccessKey(accessKey)` — hashes the plaintext, looks up by `access_key_hash`.
+Returns `null` if no row matches; reject with `invalid_access_key`.
+4. Call `hostRegistrar.markActive(resolved, ip, version, environment)` — stamps `last_active`, `last_ip`, `last_version`, `environment` on the row and upserts the in-memory cache so the host shows up in the next `HOSTS_UPDATED` broadcast even if it was added after registrar startup.
+5. For `naisys` hostType: supersede any existing connection for this `hostId` from an older process (the newer `processStartedAt` wins).
+Older processes attempting to reclaim a host are rejected with `superseded_by_newer_instance`.
+Supervisors are exempt — multiple supervisor browsers can coexist on the same `SUPERVISOR` host.
+6. Attach `hostId`, `hostName`, `instanceId`, `processStartedAt`, `hostType`, `clientVersion` to `socket.data` for downstream services.

+The handshake no longer carries `hostName`, `machineId`, or `hostType` — the DB row resolved from the access key is authoritative for all three.

+After a successful connection, the hub pushes a slim `HOST_REGISTERED` event (`{ hostId, hostName }`) back to the client so it knows which row in `HOSTS_UPDATED` is itself.

 ### Access key rotation

-The supervisor admin page exposes a rotate action.
+Rotation is per-host, not global.
 The flow:

-1. Supervisor emits `rotate_access_key` to the hub over its existing socket.
-2. `hubAccessKeyService.ts` calls `rotateAccessKey()`, which writes a new random 32-byte hex key to `hub-access-key` (still mode `0o600`).
-3. The hub's auth middleware is updated in-memory via `naisysServer.updateHubAccessKey(newKey)` so new connections use the new key immediately.
-4. The ack response returns the new key to the requesting supervisor so the admin can copy it.
-5. The hub then calls `disconnectAllClients()`.
-All NAISYS instances and supervisors drop.
-Each will reconnect, but only clients that have been given the new key will succeed.

-The rotated key is shown in the supervisor UI's admin page only — it is not pushed to other clients.
-Remote NAISYS instances must be re-configured with the new `HUB_ACCESS_KEY`.
+1. Operator opens the supervisor → Hosts → selected host, clicks **Rotate**.
+2. Supervisor `POST /hosts/:hostname/rotate-access-key` calls `rotateHostAccessKey(hostname)` → generates a fresh 32-byte key, replaces `hosts.access_key_hash`, returns plaintext.
+3. The route also sends `HOST_REKEYED` to the hub.
+The hub handler force-disconnects any live socket bound to that `hostId` so the client is pushed off the stale key immediately; its next reauth fails with `invalid_access_key`, prompting the operator to update `HOST_ACCESS_KEY` on the remote machine.
+4. The plaintext is shown in a one-time modal (with `HOST_ACCESS_KEY=…` snippet + copy button).
+It is not persisted server-side and is never shown again.

+The `SUPERVISOR` host can't be rotated through this route — its bootstrap is self-managed; rotating from the UI would just race the bootstrap on next restart.

 ## Per-user API keys

-Distinct from the hub access key, individual users hold their own API keys for REST endpoints (attachment upload/download, supervisor and ERP HTTP routes).
+Distinct from the host access key, individual users hold their own API keys for REST endpoints (attachment upload/download, supervisor and ERP HTTP routes).
 All are 32 random bytes hex-encoded and stored as SHA-256 hashes — `hashToken()` is the same helper across the codebase.
 Plaintext is never re-derivable from the DB.
 Two flavors:

 ### External keys (supervisor / ERP user-facing)